oyin-bam/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2.Groups: this script prints the groups the user belongs to 3.New owner: this script changes the owner of a file 4.Empty!: this script creates an empty file
+5.Execute: this script adds execute permission to the file owner